Admission degree-seeking students

 Go to the DAAD site for further information.

-• Regular programmes: For admission to a regular bachelor's or master's degree programme, either a German school-leaving certificate or the official proof of language proficiency is required by law (see FAQ).
+• Regular programs: For admission to a regular bachelor's or master's degree program, either a German school-leaving certificate or the official proof of language proficiency is required by law (see FAQ).
 If you do not have a German school-leaving certificate (nor a Sprachdiplom II from a Deutsche Schule abroad), you will need official proof of advanced German language proficiency for admission: DSH (2 or 3) and TestDaf (4 in all sections) or telc German C1.

 School-leaving certificate